History of the Free Will Problem

 The consequence is a world with but one possible future, completely determined by its past.
 Some even argued for a great cycle of events (an idea borrowed from Middle Eastern sources) repeating themselves over thousands of years.

-Nevertheless, in his Physics and Metaphysics Aristotle also said there were "accidents" caused by "chance (τυχη)."
+Then, in his Physics and Metaphysics, Aristotle also said there were "accidents" caused by "chance (τύχη)."
 2 In his Physics, he clearly reckoned chance among the causes.
-Aristotle might have added chance as a fifth cause - an uncaused or self-caused cause - that happens when two causal chains come together by accident (συμβεβεκος).
-He noted that the early physicists found no place for chance among the causes.
+Aristotle might have added chance as a fifth cause - an uncaused or self-caused cause - one he thought happens when two causal chains come together by accident (συμβεβεκός).
+He noted that the early physicists had found no place for chance among their causes.

 "If there is free will, all things do not happen according to fate; if all things do not happen according to fate, there is not a certain order of causes; and if there is not a certain order of causes, neither is there a certain order of things foreknown by God."
 3

 Most of the ancient thinkers recognized the obvious difficulty with chance (or an uncaused cause) as the source of human freedom.
-They described chance as a "cause obscure to human reason" (ἀιτιάν ἄδελον ἀνθρωπίνω λογισμῶ).
+Even Aristotle described chance as a "cause obscure to human reason" (ἀιτιάν ἄδελον ἀνθρωπίνω λογισμῶ).

-Actions caused by chance are simply random and we cannot feel responsibility for them.
+Actions caused by chance are simply random and we cannot feel responsible for them.
 But we do feel responsible.
 Despite more than twenty-three centuries of philosophizing, most modern thinkers have not moved significantly beyond this core problem of randomness and free will for libertarians - the confused idea that free actions are caused directly by a random event.
-For them, free will remains unintelligible.

 A couple of centuries after Alexander, a subtle argument for free will was favored by early Christian theologians.
 They wanted human free will in order to absolve an omnipotent God of responsibility for evil actions.
 This is called the problem of evil.
 Those who held God to be omniscient, Augustine for example, maintained that God's foreknowledge was compatible with human freedom, an illogical position still held today by most theologians.
 His more sensible contemporary, the British monk Pelagius (Morgan) held, with Cicero, that human freedom prohibited divine foreknowledge.
 The success of Augustine's ideas led the church to judge Pelagius a heretic.
 8